RubyDCL is a ruby interface to the scientific graphic library DCL. It supports all the subroutines and functions in DCL on a one-to-one basis.

 tlev1,tlev2,ipat = NumRu::DCL.ueqtlv(iton)

 in ruby, where tlev1 and tlev2 are Float and itpat is an Integer.
+The following is an example of third point (array-size arguments are eliminated):

 call usgrph(n, x, y) ! here x and y are 1D arrays with length==n